Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/systemPatterns.md

 - `CommandRepository`
 - `UbiquitousLanguageRepository`
 - `UseCaseRepository`
+- `LlmConfigRepository`

 These repositories use `localforage` to persist data in the browser's local storage.

 ### Service Pattern

-Services will contain the business logic for manipulating domain objects.
-These will be implemented as pure functions that accept domain objects as arguments and return updated copies without mutating the originals.
+Services contain the business logic for manipulating domain objects.
+These are implemented as pure functions that accept domain objects as arguments and return updated copies without mutating the originals:

+- `ModelExtractionService`: Extracts domain model elements from user input using LLMs
+- `ModelGenerationService`: Generates domain models based on extracted information using LLMs
+- `ModelRefinementService`: Refines domain models based on user feedback using LLMs
+- `ExportService`: Exports domain models in various formats
+- `LlmService`: Provides a facade for interacting with different LLM providers

+### Facade Pattern

+The `LlmService` acts as a facade that abstracts the interaction with different LLM providers.
+It provides a consistent interface for the application to use, regardless of the underlying LLM provider.

 ### Type Branding